joseeden/All-Things-Docker-and-Kubernetes/lab53_EKS_IAM_and_RBAC/README.md

-# Lab 53: IAM and RBAC
+# Lab 53: IAM and RBAC in EKS

 Pre-requisites: